theramiyer/blog/content/post/2019/kashmir-and-article-370.md

 For now, also note that Kashmir is not the lone state with special status.
 Though the provisions under special status may vary, regions within Maharashtra, Nagaland, Karnataka, Gujarat, etc., are also covered under special provisions that concern the domiciles of the regions.
 Article 371 of the Constitution of India defines these provisions for the other states.

-{{< smallcaps "Article 35A" >}} defines "permanent residents of Jammu and Kashmir", and gives them benefits and protections, such as buying and owning property in Jammu and Kashmir, getting state government jobs in Jammu and Kashmir, and getting other benefits from the state government, including scholarships.
+{{< abbr "Article 35A" >}} defines "permanent residents of Jammu and Kashmir", and gives them benefits and protections, such as buying and owning property in Jammu and Kashmir, getting state government jobs in Jammu and Kashmir, and getting other benefits from the state government, including scholarships.
 This article says that everything that is within the state belongs to the domiciles of the state, and nobody else.
 Explaining the necessity of this article requires bringing history into view.

 ## The pieces that made India